averagenomad/Migration-Netlogo-Simulation/README.md

 ## **Citation**
 If referencing this work, please cite:

-> **J. Klein, Z. Klycheva, & A. Ortiz Salazar (Year).
+> **J. Klein, Z. Klycheva, & A. Ortiz Salazar (2019).
 Of Kinship and Wealth: An Agent-Based Model of Rural and Urban Migration.
 Claremont Graduate University.**

 ---